 Using Cypress I’ve routed grooves 160mm long in a 200mm wide block.
 I then covered the surface with some clear acrylic sheet and placed a hinge on the back.

-When i want to have a peek i can open up the blocks without disturbing the nests…
+When you want to have a peek you can open up the blocks without disturbing the nests…

 Update photo below: 29/09/2019